 - Acting for a minority shareholder (as trial Counsel) in a Supreme Court claim against the majority shareholders for oppression.
 Judgement was awarded for the minority shareholder.
 See Murabito v Conspect Construction Pty Ltd WASC 474

-- Acting for Mount Gibson and Koolan Iron Ore defending Supreme Court proceedings by a service provider.
+- Acting for Mount Gibson and Koolan Iron Ore (as trial Counsel) defending Supreme Court proceedings by a service provider.
 The defence was successful and the contractor’s claim was dismissed.
 See Eccles v Koolan Iron Ore Pty Ltd (No 3) WASC 418

 - Acting for the liquidator in the complex administration/liquidation of the company developing the Raine Square complex in Perth’s CBD.
 This matter involved a complex dispute with the banks and the receivers including attempts to remove the liquidator and appoint a special purpose liquidator.

-- Acting in a claim for negligence against a large firm of financial advisors.
+- Acting in a claim for negligence (as trial Counsel) against a large firm of financial advisors.
 The dispute was successfully resolved on the first day of trial.

 - Acting for the Court appointed independent trustee in assisting to resolve a $30 million trust dispute and in litigation arising from that dispute and liquidating and selling the assets for the benefit of the beneficiaries.